mattermost/docs/source/process/bug-severity-guidelines.rst

 Severity levels on bug tickets are normally assigned by Release Manager and Triage team during Triage meetings using the "Severity" Jira field, but can also be applied by devs and QA at any time.

-Bug tickets are sometimes assessed on a case-by-case basis and further considerations may be applied, such as how risky a bug is to fix or whether it’s more effective to revert code that initially caused the bug.
+Bug tickets are sometimes assessed on a case-by-case basis and further considerations may be applied, such as whether the bug is a recent regression or not, how risky the bug fix is, or whether it’s more effective to revert code that initially caused the bug.

 Frequently Asked Questions
 ---------------------------------------------------------

 **Why are we doing this?**

  - This will help with prioritizing release bug fixes, and composing release metrics related to `mean time days from bug report to delivery (MTTD) <https://docs.google.com/spreadsheets/d/1Aoj4OTaWoyrKIcQNiHH1MVoRG51T20Y_0w2tg5oVw-M/edit#gid=825551144>`_.
-Severity guidelines are important so that we can ensure high quality releases.
+Severity guidelines are important so that we can ensure high quality releases for customers.

 **What does this change?**

- - This doesn't change existing processes, but makes it official.
+ - This doesn't change existing processes, but makes it more official.
 We have prioritized release bug tickets based on severity before, but this helps make the process more visible.

 **Will this negatively impact quality?**

- - This doesn't change existing processes, but makes it official.
+ - This will not negatively impact quality as this doesn't change existing processes.
 We have prioritized release bug tickets based on severity before.
-For example, a fix for an issue where `Mattermost server crashed when running a compliance export <https://mattermost.atlassian.net/browse/MM-23157>`_ was fixed for v5.21 at T-3 because it was a high severity issue.
+For example, a fix for an issue where `Mattermost server crashed when running a compliance export <https://mattermost.atlassian.net/browse/MM-23157>`_ was fixed for v5.21 at T-3 because it was deemed a high severity issue.

 **Will customer/Enterprise bugs be prioritized any differently?**

- - This doesn't change existing processes and customer bugs will continue to be assessed on a case-by-case basis (how urgent is the fix, how big is the customer, etc.).
-For example, a fix for an issue where `Mattermost server crashed when running a compliance export <https://mattermost.atlassian.net/browse/MM-23157>`_ was fixed for v5.21 at T-3 because it was an urgent customer bug.
+ - This doesn't change existing processes and customer bugs will continue to be assessed on a case-by-case basis (e.g. how severe and urgent is the issue for the customer).
+For example, a fix for an issue where `Mattermost server crashed when running a compliance export <https://mattermost.atlassian.net/browse/MM-23157>`_ was fixed for v5.21 at T-3 because it was an urgent, high severity customer bug.